Elizabeth City curfew extended to midnight; protesters get permit, sit-in at sheriff’s office parking lot for 10th night of protests

 With their permit in-hand, protesters returned to Elizabeth City for a 10th day of demonstrations.

-As of 6 p.m., officials had also blocked off the parking lot in front of the sheriff’s office with dumpsters.
+After days of marching in the streets, protesters took a different approach Friday.

-Protesters at that time were holding a sit-in outside to continue to demand the release of the body cam video, accountability for those involved and justice for Brown.
+Protesters held a sit-in outside to continue to demand the release of the bodycam video, accountability for those involved and justice for Brown.

-By 7:15 p.m., more than 100 people were peacefully protesting in the parking lot around the sheriff’s office.
+More than 100 people were peacefully protesting in the parking lot around the sheriff’s office.
 Some could be seen with chairs and signs.
+It’s the same location they’ve been meeting for the previous protests.

+The original plan was to march again Friday, however, Kirk Rivers, one of the organizers, said they switched gears after arriving to the sheriff’s office parking lot.

+“We were met here with dumpsters blocking entrances, a sheriff on the other side,” Rivers said.
+“This is taxpayers’ property so we have a right to be here.”